Exploring Snowflake Cortex

 Classify Reviews

-Add a column for classification and used the classify_text function to label reviews.
+Add a column for classification and use the classify_text function to label reviews.

 Analyze Results